nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 	  (other to the instance), outbound network(from instance to other)
 	- Can be attached to multiple instances
 	- Locked down to a region or VPC combination
-	- Lives outside the ec2
+	- Lives outside to the EC2
 	- Good to maintain separate group for SSH access
 	- Timeout > probable SG issue
 	- Connection refused > application error